 - Moretum viride: a Roman-style sheep cheese spread

-The entrance area with the ticket counter had lockers (operated with a €1 or €2 coin) and a nice shop, with heaps of Roman and Latin-themed souvenirs.
+The entrance area with the ticket counter has a shop, with heaps of Roman and Latin-themed souvenirs.
 This is where to get your legionnaire’s helmet or a Veni Vidi Vici t-shirt (all the rage in downtown Londinium).

 How to get to the reconstructions